McDonald & Dodds

-Originally commissioned under the working title Invisible, a pair of films were shot during the summer of 2019, which make up the basis of the first series.
-Strong viewing figures saw a second series commissioned for 2021.
-A third series was later confirmed and was broadcast in 2022.
+Originally commissioned under the working title Invisible, a pair of films were shot during the summer of 2019, which make up the basis of the first series, broadcast in March 2020.
+Strong viewing figures saw a second series commissioned for 2021 and shown in February 2021.
+A third series was confirmed later and broadcast in June 2022.
+In March 2023, ITV announced that the show was renewed for a fourth series, which was scheduled to air in the UK in April 2024 but was delayed due to scheduling conflicts.
+Series 4 began airing in the UK on 21 July 2024.
+Series 4 began airing in Denmark on 20 March 2024 and in the United States on 23 May 2024.
+On 16 January 2025, the drama was cancelled after four series due to a decline in ratings.